buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

 ShellBaseStep
 ----------------
-Abstract class, that provides helpers to execute one or multiple shell commands in the slave.
+Abstract class, that provides helpers to execute shell commands in the slave.
 It takes care of setting up shell specific tuning, like the environment, workdir, or the pty to use.

 .. py:class:: ShellBaseStep(workdir, description, descriptionDone, descriptionSuffix, usePTY):